indigos33k3r/Fizz/README.md

 ## Contributing

 Want yourself mentioned?
-Get some "great" ideas and contribute to this project.
+Dig out your great ideas and contribute to this project.

 Read [CONTRIBUTING.md](https://github.com/maximousblk/Fizz/blob/master/Contributing.md) for more information.